wirt-ee/wirt-ee.github.io/docs/logbook/ceph-mimic-to-nautilus/index.md

 # Ceph: mimic to nautilus

-The estate's third by-hand upgrade.
-The notes carry no calendar date for this run; the anchors are mimic 13.2.6 (July 2019, [the stalling monitors](../ceph-scar-tissue/index.md)) before it and a nautilus monmap from August 2020 after it — dated here to the winter between.
+The environment's third by-hand upgrade.
+The notes carry no calendar date for this run; the anchors are mimic 13.2.6 (July 2019, [the stalling monitors](../ceph-incidents/index.md)) before it and a nautilus monmap from August 2020 after it — dated here to the winter between.
 Ask me for the real date and this entry moves.

 ## The run